 According to Simmons, only 29% of New Jersey freeholders are women, while about 34% of the state legislature comprises women.
-She also stated that it’s time for a change in her government.
+She also stated that it was time for a change in her government.

 “In my first two years on the board, it was very difficult to be taken seriously.
-I am one of the younger freeholders, and I’m only 4-foot, 11-inches, just on their initial read on me, perhaps I’m not taken seriously,” Simmons said.
-“I find that as a woman, communications professional and now as an elected official, that the way I can combat this is to be the expert on whatever subject we are approaching.”
+I am one of the younger freeholders, and I’m only 4-foot, 11 inches, just on their initial read on me, perhaps I’m not taken seriously,” Simmons said.
+“I find that as a woman, communications professional, and now as an elected official, the way I can combat this is to be the expert on whatever subject we are approaching.”

 Simmons argues that, as a woman, it takes time to build up your credibility when dealing with predominantly male fields.
 Simmons and Ramsey followed this with a Q&A session for students.

 Students can look forward to more workshops at The Center for the Advancement of Women in Communication at Rowan University in the coming months.